TechnicJelle/CMGT_GraduationReport/report.typ

 #if show_tips_from_manual [
 _At the end of your report, you will include a self-reflection, containing what you consider your strong points and what aspects need to be strengthened as a young professional, and how you would position yourself in the industry.
-It’s valuable to not only look back but also ahead to the industry you will soon enter.
-Please note that you will have to move the self-reflection to the annexes before posting it on Post it_ ]
+It’s valuable to not only look back but also ahead to the industry you will soon enter._
+]

 Due to many circumstances, both personal and external,